olegv142/esp32-ble-uart-mx/README.md

 * configure using extended data frames or binary data encoding
 * setup debug options (TELL_UPTIME, PEER_ECHO)

-Since configuration options are placed onto the separate file you may conveniently create you own file or set of files for various device variants.
+Since configuration options are placed onto the separate file you may conveniently create you own file instead of **default_config.h** or set of files for various device variants.

 In case you are failed to flash ESP32 board from Arduino do the following:
 * press BOOT button